Alon Shvut: Legal status

 The international community considers Israeli settlements a violation of the Fourth Geneva Convention's prohibition on the transfer of an occupying power's civilian population into occupied territory and are as such illegal under international humanitarian law.
 Israel disputes that the Fourth Geneva Convention applies to the Palestinian territories as they had not been legally held by a sovereign prior to Israel taking control of them.
 Only the U.K. and Pakistan officially recognised the Hashemite Kingdom of Jordan's annexation of the West Bank with all other members of the UN remaining uncommitted.
 This view has been rejected by the International Court of Justice and the International Committee of the Red Cross.

-Peace Now reports that private Palestinian property makes up 24.13% of the land that Alon Shvut, along with the nearby Israeli outpost of Givat Hahish, is built on.
-One resident, professor Yaacov Katz, a former head of the local municipal council, says that the land on which the new Alon Shvut South neighborhood was built had been purchased from Palestinians in the 1920s, and that on principle, they only build on land that can be proven to belong to Jews, adding, "Morally and ethically, that is how it should be done".
+According to Peace Now, 24.13% of Alon Shvut and the nearby Israeli outpost of Givat Hahish is built on Palestinian land.
+Yaacov Katz, former head of the local municipal council, says that the southern neighborhood of Alon Shvut was built on land purchased in the 1920s and on principle, the municipality only built on land proven to belong to Jews, adding, "Morally and ethically, that is how it should be done".